fab2s/NodalFlow/README.md

     ->exec($wateverParam);
 ```

-## Serialization

-As the workflow became an object, it became serializable, but this is unless it carries Closures.
-Closure serialization is not natively supported by PHP, but there are ways around it like [Opis Closure](https://github.com/opis/closure)

 ## Requirements

 NodalFlow is tested against php 5.6, 7.0, 7.1 and hhvm, but it may run bellow that (might up to 5.3).